- Home

 Kind-hearted Alabama boy Forrest Gump (Tom Hanks) remains inspiringly steadfast in his childlike optimism, despite having dealt with other people’s unkindness all his life.

-Annie (Kristen Wiig) is a single woman whose life is a bit of a mess.
-But when her lifelong best friend Lillian (Maya Rudolph) becomes engaged, Annie has no choice but to stand up and serve as maid of honour.
+Annie’s (Kristen Wiig) life is a bit of a mess.
+And when her lifelong best friend Lillian (Maya Rudolph) gets engaged, Annie has no choice but to be her maid of honour.

-After meeting Lillian’s other bridesmaids – including the gorgeous but over-the-top Helen (Rose Byrne) – a hilarious rivalry ensues as Annie and Helen fight to take over the bridal party plans and prove they’re Lillian’s ‘best friend’.
+After meeting Lillian’s other bridesmaids – including the gorgeous but over-the-top Helen (Rose Byrne) – a hilarious rivalry ensues as Annie and Helen fight to control the bridal party plans and prove they’re Lillian’s ‘best friend’.

-With funny, relatable characters, and an easy-going plot, Bridesmaids is the perfect laugh-out-loud film to put on when you’re in need of a giggle.
+With funny, relatable characters, and an easy-going plot, Bridesmaids is the perfect laugh-out-loud film for when you’re in need of a giggle.

 11. Along Came Polly (2004)

 Reuben Feffer (Ben Stiller) is a risk assessment analyst obsessed with evaluating what could go wrong in his life.
-While his new bride Liza Kramer (Debra Messing) initially appeared to be perfect, she soon proves otherwise.
+While his new bride Liza Kramer (Debra Messing) initially seemed perfect, she soon proves otherwise.

 12. Sister Act (1992)